Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 13. Prioritize Sleep

 Achieving high-quality sleep is a natural way for the body to heal itself.
-To promote better sleep, try to limit your screen time before bed.
+To promote better sleep, limit your screen time before bed.
 Additionally, drinking tea infused with ashwagandha and chamomile can help your body unwind.

 14. Try Adaptogens and Herbal Remedies